 - Hosting lunch and learns in which you can have individuals from inside and outside of the company come to your office and speak about different topics that are relevant to your team and/or industry.
 As the name implies, you host these events over lunch (and you should bring lunch in for the team to encourage attendance).

 - Subscribing to Audible or another audiobook platform, allowing employees to download and listen to books they are interested in.

 One trending company perk is a fitness and/or wellness subsidy.
 For instance, Rise offers team members reimbursements for gym passes, yoga class memberships, marathon registrations, and more.
 Providing employees with this kind of subsidy encourages and rewards employee health and wellness—something we believe every company should do.

 9. Transportation subsidies

-Now that you know the 9 Employees Perks Every Small Business Can Afford to Offer you’re in a better position to please your team and show your appreciation for them.
-Offering company perks like the ones above will help foster employee morale and overall engagement — and we all know that keeping employees happy is good for business.
+Now that you have some ideas for employee perks to offer, you’re in a better position to please your team and show your appreciation for them.
+Offering perks like these will help foster employee morale and overall engagement—and we all know that keeping employees happy is good for business.